matloff/TidyverseSkeptic/README.md

 *Getting Started with R*, by Beckerman *et al*, Oxford University Press, second edition, 2017.
 The book makes a point of being ["Tidyverse compliant"](https://twitter.com/GSwithR/status/996830294367002625).
-In 231 pages, vectors are mentioned just briefly, with no coverage of subscipts.
+In 231 pages, vectors are mentioned just briefly, with no coverage of subscripts.

+In other words, **even after one lesson, the base-R learner would be way ahead of her Tidy counterparts.**

 ### Case Study: Dalgaard book